Sex and gender differences in leadership: Leader effectiveness

-Gaps and Future Research
+Gaps and future research

 Researchers have identified several areas where more studies are needed.
 They suggest investigating how factors like age, race, ethnicity, socioeconomic status, and life stage interact with women's leadership.
 Additionally, there is a call for research from a cross-cultural perspective and about gender and global leadership.

-It's important to continue focusing on the barriers to women's leadership.
+It is important to continue focusing on the barriers to women's leadership.
 This includes understanding behaviors that help women avoid backlash for defying stereotypes.
 Studies should also explore what organizations can do to mitigate the effects of the unequal distributions of family and domestic responsibilities among women leaders and their spouses.

 Scholars are advocating for new theoretical approaches.
 They recommend using more gender-inclusive methods that consider the less masculine paradigms of emotional, sensory, and reflexive dynamics.
 Researchers are encouraged to challenge the labelling of characteristics as masculine and feminine.
 There is also strong interest in studying critical masculinities in leadership, including diverse masculinities, power dynamics caring masculinity, and men's roles as allies for gender equality in leadership.

 Future research should examine gender differences in leadership of virtual work settings, noting that women have been shown to have more positive attitudes toward using technology to communicate with coworkers, which aligns with participative leadership and socially-oriented communication.
 Social media and other online technologies can also facilitate informal leadership roles which intersect with gender-related behaviors such as interpersonal communication and community focused actions.